JazzMaster/MasterMyVMs/README.md

         never "dd a RAW DISK" (of any sort) unless you "know what you are doing" and the drive is VERIFIED as the "right one".

+PCem note:

+		This was a nice little GEM- shame QEMU is so much a PITA to submit things to---would fill a huge gap.
+		1- ROMs are findable(google them) but dont come with the sources Even QEMU comes with ROMs- I dont see the issue on "abandoned hardware".

+		2- you can use "the fork for windows"(x86Emu) ROMs and they work with PCem (yay-VGA!)
+			(I would still advise backporting the changes in the sourcecode and rebuilding)

+		3- crack out the old textbooks(or dig thru your memory banks) because this is as "real" as it gets.
+LOL 4- although I havent fully tested Win9x,ME,NT, and Y2K- they should work fine.
+		5- a USB floppy drive *MAY* help here....sadly they only make 3 and 1/2 inch..
+		6- these systems are ancient!!
+8088-486DX (w Pentium overdrive) so dont "expect much" (These were mostly PRE-Windows and PRE-INTERNET ERA PCs.)

+		7- The DOS Hard Disks "may yet mount in Linux", skipping over the partition table data (as FAT disks) 8- most had CDROM drives, (not CDRW drives) in them-dont expect the ability to burn a CD,let alone DVD.
+		9- CDROMs were considered THE NEW TAPE DRIVE- the ERA of TAPE, even CASETTE, had ended.
+Hard disks were SMALL.
+		As a result- most multimedia was left on read-only CDROMs CDROMs and AudioCDs were still prone to failure, much like floppy (and hard) disks but "in optical ways" (amazing-nobody has emulated THAT...)

+		10- Data transfers were suboptimal.
+Again, dont expect much.
+(Nobody really cared about speed.)

 ### Processors

 I use siulated core2duo or Penryn, (the upgraded one) most of the time.